Bernard Williams: Approach to ethics

 A. W. Moore writes that Williams' work lies within the analytic tradition, although less typical of it "in its breadth, in its erudition, and above all in its profound humanity":

-Although he was never a vigorous apologist for that tradition, he always maintained the standards of clarity and rigour which it prizes, and his work is a model of all that is best in the tradition.
-It is brilliant, deep, and imaginative.
-It is also extraordinarily tight.
-There cannot be many critics of his work who have not thought of some objection to what he says, only to find, on looking for a relevant quotation to turn into a target, that Williams carefully presents his views in a way that precisely anticipates the objection.

 Williams did not produce any ethical theory or system; several commentators noted, unfairly in the view of his supporters, that he was largely a critic.
 Moore writes that Williams was unaffected by this criticism: "He simply refused to allow philosophical system-building to eclipse the subtlety and variety of human ethical experience."
 He equated ethical theories with "a tidiness, a systematicity, and an economy of ideas," writes Moore, that were not up to describing human lives and motives.
 Williams tried not to lose touch "with the real concerns that animate our ordinary ethical experience," unlike much of the "arid, ahistorical, second-order" debates about ethics in philosophy departments.

 In his first book, Morality: An Introduction to Ethics (1972), Williams wrote that whereas "most moral philosophy at most times has been empty and boring ... [c]ontemporary moral philosophy has found an original way of being boring, which is by not discussing moral issues at all."
 He argued that the study of ethics should be vital, compelling and difficult, and he sought an approach that was accountable to psychology and history.

-Williams was not an ethical realist, holding that unlike scientific knowledge, which can approach an "absolute conception of reality," an ethical judgment rests on a point of view.
+Williams was not an ethical realist, holding that, unlike scientific knowledge, which can approach an "absolute conception of reality," an ethical judgment rests on a point of view.
 He argued that the "thick" ethical concepts, such as kindness and cruelty, express a "union of fact and value."
 The idea that our values are not "in the world" was liberating: "[A] radical form of freedom may be found in the fact that we cannot be forced by the world to accept one set of values rather than another" said Williams.

 Williams frequently emphasised what he saw as the ways in which luck pervades ethical life.
 He coined and developed the term moral luck, and illustrated the idea of moral luck via a number of enormously influential examples.
 One of Williams's famous examples of moral luck concerns the painter Paul Gauguin's decision to move to Tahiti.